-The importance of maintaining a healthy gut flora is only just starting to be understood by modern medicine.
+The importance of maintaining healthy gut flora is only just starting to be understood by modern medicine.
 With every new piece of research that is completed, we are finding out more and more about how imbalances in these tiny microorganisms can have extraordinary effects on other parts of our bodies.

 By now, most people have read about the importance of a balanced gut flora to our immune systems.
 A fungal overgrowth can quickly weaken your immune system and leave you vulnerable to infection and disease.

-In today’s post I’m going to describe how Candida Albicans is linked to autoimmune diseases like arthritis, and make some suggestions for how the right diet and supplements can lessen your arthritis symptoms.
+In today’s post I’m going to describe how Candida albicans is linked to autoimmune diseases like arthritis, and make some suggestions for how the right diet and supplements can lessen your arthritis symptoms.

 Here is a list of some of the most recent research on arthritis, along with a brief summary of the researchers’ findings.
 Taken together, these studies form a very compelling argument that Candida can contribute to (and perhaps even trigger) arthritis.